bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ###### Create a Metastrip
 1. Select a sequence strip for which you want to create a metastrip and execute the `Create Metastrip` operator.
-This will import a metastrip.mp4 (1000 frame black video) file which is saved in the addons repository.
+This will import a metastrip.mp4 (1000 frame black video) file which is saved in the add-ons repository.
 The metastrip will be placed one channel above the selected strips.
 Make sure there is enough space otherwise the metastrip will not be created.

 ###### Initialize a Shot
 1. Select a metastrip and open the `Kitsu` tab in the sidebar of the sequence editor.
 You will find multiple ways on how to initialize your strip.